laurakoco/music_genre_classification/README.md

 For polynomial kernel SVM, c=1/degree=3 and c=10/degree=2 seem like good choices.

 <img src="images/kernel_svm.png" width="600">
-Here we try SVM with different kernels and different values of gamma.
+Here we try SVM with different kernels and different values of gamma (c=10).
 We plot the x-axis on a log scale.
 We can see the rbf kernel performs the best with gamma=0.1.

 ### Neural Network